BinaryMuse/js-game-of-life/README.md

 This is an implementation of [Conway's Game of Life][game-of-life] in JavaScript.
 It is implemented using an [MVP architecture][mvp] and uses [state machines][state-machine] for managing application state.
-(Instead of formal view objects, the application uses jQuery wrapped elements as views.)
+(Instead of formal view objects, the application uses jQuery wrapped elements and a canvas 2D context as views.)

   [game-of-life]: http://en.wikipedia.org/wiki/Conway's_Game_of_Life
   [mvp]: http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter